Milan Strelec

-Milan Strelec (born 30 November 1972) is a retired Slovak football striker who currently plays for FC Petržalka akadémia in 5. liga (Bratislava).
+Milan Strelec (born 30 November 1972) is a Slovak former footballer who played as a striker.

+Club career

+He played for ŠK Slovan Bratislava in the Czechoslovak League, playing in 2 league matches.
+He later played for Artmedia Bratislava, featuring in 90 league matches and scoring 13 goals.

 Personal life

 His son, named David Strelec, is also footballer.
-He represents Slovakia at the U21 level and plays for Slovan Bratislava.
+He represents Slovakia at international level and plays for Middlesbrough FC.